 Explore the Bahai Gardens

-Haifa’s most famous attraction is the Bahai Gardens.
+One of the most popular things to do in Haifa is visiting the Bahai Gardens.
+This is Haifa’s most famous attraction.
 A UNESCO World Heritage Site, this perfectly kept park is located on the hills and counts 19 terraces.
 From the top one, you get incredible views of the gardens below and of Haifa, including the harbor.

 Inside the gardens you’ll also find the shrine of Baha’i religion, as well as a multitude of plants.